Wednesday–Friday, April 3–5, 2019

 - Emlyn Koster – Former Director, North Carolina Museum of Natural Sciences

-- Claudia Leal – Faculty, Environmental History, Universidad de los Andes (Columbia); NHC Fellow 2018–19
+- Claudia Leal – Associate Professor of History and Geography, Universidad de los Andes (Colombia); NHC Fellow 2018–19

 - Tom Linden – Glaxo Wellcome Distinguished Professor of Medical Journalism, UNC School of Media and Journalism